myTerminal/template-web-app-gulp/react/README.md

      - copyFontAwesomeCss to copy FontAwesome CSS Stylesheets to the output directory
      - copyFontAwesomeFonts to copy FontAwesome fonts to the output directory
      - copyOthers to copy data, fonts, images and favicon to the output directory
+   - manifestDebug to generate manifest file for debug mode
    - styles to transpile Less CSS stylesheets into CSS stylesheets for the output directory
    - scriptsDebug to concatenate and transpile all JavaScript to the output directory
    - htmlDebug to copy HTML page to the output directory